idiidk/kahoot-api/README.md

 # Kahoot API

 An API for the kahoot.it quiz platform.
-WIP, will support all live game functions.
+This release is intended for educational purposes only.
+The API is pretty outdated and I won't be supporting it any longer.
+It's still a good source for anyone looking to unravel the inner workings of Kahoot.

 ## Installation